blackberry/Ripple-UI/doc/chrome_extension.md

 Also, in addition to the flag you may need to:

 * Open the Extensions tab
-* Locate Ripple in the list, and check off the "Allow access to file URLs" checkbox
+* Locate it in the list, and check off the "Allow access to file URLs" checkbox